Make Resolutions, Set Goals, or Build Positive Habits?

 - What if you aren't successful?
 How will you revise your plan?

 - Is the change you're seeking realistic?

 - How many changes can you handle at one time?

 Positive Change Takes Time

-Instead of jumping right in and making all of the changes in the first week of the new year, you may need time to figure out how to do it right for lasting transformation.
-The important thing is to start.
+Instead of jumping right in and making all of the changes in the first week of your new focus, you may need time to figure out how to do it right for lasting transformation.

 Maybe a visit to the YMCA is a better option than dropping money on a special shake to drink each day.